unik-name/help-unikname/docs/5-security/securing-the-uns-network.md

 ---
 home: false
-title: "How to participate in securing the network?"
+prev: false
 ---

 # How to participate in securing the network?

-_Coming soon..._
+The best way to participate in securing the network is [to become an UNS.network player](https://docs.uns.network/becoming-network-player.html)!